 Key Community-Based Rehabilitation Programme

-- Probation is a community-based sentencing option by the Court when dealing with offenders who may otherwise be sent to penal or corrective institutions such as MSF Juvenile Homes, Reformative Training Centre, or the Prisons.
+• Probation is a community-based sentencing rehabilitation option ordered by the Court when dealing with offenders who may otherwise be sent to penal or corrective institutions such as MSF Juvenile Youth Homes, Reformative Training Centre, or the Prisons.

-- Parental involvement is a key component in the probation process.
+• Parental involvement and community support are key components in the probation process.

-- The Probation Officer will regularly discuss the probationer's progress with the parents, school or employer and update the Court on the progress.
+• The Probation Officer will regularly discuss the probationer's progress with the his/her parents, and school or employer and update the Court on the progress.

 Probation Period